-By law, all money received from the state and federal governments is to be used for maintenance and upkeep of our road system, and must be spent within the Road Division.
+By law, all money received from the state and federal governments is to be used for the maintenance and upkeep of our road system and must be spent within the Road Division.
 These funds cannot be shared with other departments or agencies.

 Year to year, the Road Division’s revenue and expenses do not always match, because some money is saved for emergencies and some is carried over and combined with the following year’s revenue for larger, costlier projects.